 Copperhead is strongly associated with lead vocalist Neil Carswell, who played years in church- and family gatherings before meeting his future partner in crime, John Byrd while in high school and they started a band together.
 They were joined by Brad Durden on organ, Tony Hawkins on bass and Eric Suttlemeyer on drums.
 Name eventually evolved into Copperhead and the boys landed a recording deal with Mercury Records.

-Their debut album was produced by legendary Tom Dowd, who had previously worked with Lynyrd Skynyrd and The Allman Brothers Band and was mixed by Rodney Mills of 38 Special-fame, whom hadn't been working together since Skynyrd's Street Survivors-sessions.
+Their debut album was produced by legendary Tom Dowd, who had previously worked with Lynyrd Skynyrd and The Allman Brothers Band and was mixed by Rodney Mills of 38 Special-fame.
+This also marked the first time Dowd and Mills worked together since Skynyrd’s Street Survivors-sessions in 1977.

 First single of the album, “Long Way From Home”, epic Freebird like anthem, was featured in Don Johnson/Mickey Rourke movie Harley-Davidson & The Marlboro Man and gave Copperhead a huge exposure along with tours with Molly Hatchet and The Kentucky Headhunters and their own nationwide headlining tour.